 - The Bottom Line

-What many people don’t realize is that using a conventional mouse requires your forearm to rotate inward by approximately 90 degrees, a position called pronation.
-This seemingly minor twist doesn’t just affect your wrist—it creates a chain reaction of muscle tension that travels up through your shoulder and into your upper back, contributing to the chronic pain that plagues so many office workers.
+The traditional computer mouse forces your forearm to rotate inward by approximately 90 degrees, a position called pronation.
+This twist doesn’t just affect your wrist.
+It creates muscle tension that travels up through your shoulder and into your upper back, contributing to the chronic pain that plagues so many of us desk workers.

 Key Takeaways